Bhaisajyaguru: Iconography

 Bhaiṣajyaguru is typically depicted seated, wearing the three robes of a Buddhist monk, holding a lapis-colored jar of medicine nectar in his left hand and the right hand resting on his right knee, holding the stem of the Aruna fruit or Myrobalan between thumb and forefinger.
 In the sutra, he is also described by his aura of lapis lazuli-colored light.
 In Chinese depictions, he is sometimes holding a pagoda, symbolising the ten thousand Buddhas of the three periods of time.
 He is also depicted standing on a Northern Wei stele from approximately 500 CE now housed in the Metropolitan Museum of Art, accompanied by his two attendants, Suryaprabha and Chandraprabha.
 Within the halo are depicted the Seven Bhaiṣajyaguru Buddhas and seven apsaras.

-Role in Chinese Buddhism
+Local forms and practices

+China

-The practice of veneration of the Medicine Buddha is also popular in China, as he is depicted as one of the three prominent Buddhas, the others being the founder Śākyamuni and Amitabha.
-He can also be viewed as the healing attribute of Śākyamuni, as he is often called the "Medicine King" in sutras.
-There are two popular Chinese translations of this sutra: one by Xuanzang and the other by Yijing both translated in the Tang dynasty.
-The Taisho Tripitaka and Qianlong Tripitaka (乾隆大藏經) each have three translations of the sutra:
+The practice of veneration of Yaoshi Fo (藥師佛), or Yaoshi Rulai (藥師如來), is popular in China as he is depicted as one of the most prominent Buddhas, among others such as Śākyamuni and Amitābha.
+He can also be viewed as the healing attribute of Śākyamuni, as he is often called the "Medicine King" in sūtras.
+There are two popular Chinese translations of this sūtras: one by Xuanzang and the other by Yijing both translated in the Tang dynasty.
+The Taisho Tripitaka and Qianlong Tripitaka (乾隆大藏經) each contain four translations of the sutra: